 The undersigned agrees with the rationale expressed in W.C.
 Petitioner's motion is therefore GRANTED.
-This order and the public version of the decision awarding damages in this case shall be redacted to petitioner's initials, "P.M."
+This order and the public versions of the ruling on entitlement, the decision awarding damages, and respondent's proffer in this case shall be redacted to petitioner's initials, "D.J."